cjpatton/store/README.md

 $ sudo make install && sudo ldconfig
 ```

-This builds a file called `libstruct.so` and moves it to `/usr/local/lib` and
+This builds a file called `libstructsec.so` and moves it to `/usr/local/lib` and
-copies the header files to `/usr/local/include/struct`.
+copies the header files to `/usr/local/include/structsec`.

 Now you should be able to build the package.
 To run tests, do
 ```